-The back-off and retransmission procedure used in Ethernet is slightly different from that discussed in Lecture 14.
+The back-off and retransmission procedure used in Ethernet is slightly different from what we have discussed before.
 After a collision each station retransmits after a random number of time slots, where the length of a time slot is approximately $2\beta$ .
 The number of time slots is chosen as follows: